-You assign simple large objects to a blobspace when you create the tables with which simple large objects are associated.
-For more information on the SQL statement CREATE TABLE, see the IBM Informix Guide to SQL: Syntax.
+You assign simple large objects to a blobspace when you create the tables with which simple large objects are associated, using the CREATE TABLE statement.

 Simple large objects are not logged and do not pass through the buffer pool.
 However, frequency of checkpoints can affect applications that access TEXT or BYTE data.
-For more information, see "LOGSIZE and LOGFILES and Their Effect on Checkpoints" on page 5-30.
+For more information, see "LOGSIZE and LOGFILES and their effect on checkpoints" on page 5-31.